Randolph Mantooth: 1980s to 2026

 Besides his work on daytime in the 1990s, Mantooth starred in television movies such as White Cobra Express and portrayed Bing Tupper in both the movie Before the Storm and the series Under Cover.
 He starred in a CBS Schoolbreak Special as Mr. Leland in "Please, God, I'm Only Seventeen".
 In 1999, he played Solonsky in the feature film Enemy Action.
 Mantooth also made guest appearances on series such as China Beach, MacGyver, Baywatch, Diagnosis: Murder, JAG, Promised Land and Walker, Texas Ranger during the 1990s.

 In 2000, Mantooth played Ken Crandall in the television movie Bitter Suite (original title Time Share), and in 2007, he played Dutch Fallon in the television movie Fire Serpent.
 Feature film roles include Admiral Edwards in Agent Red (2000), Dr. Willis in He Was a Quiet Man (2007), Ambassador Cartwright in Scream of the Bikini (2009), Richard Cranehill in Bold Native (2010), and Detective Bodrogi in Killer Holiday (2013).
 Mantooth also starred on series such as ER, Criminal Minds, Ghost Whisperer, and most recently as Charlie Horse in Sons of Anarchy in 2011.
-Mantooth is marketing a screenplay that focuses on Indian gambling, called The Bone Game.

-Since 2012, the actor has represented the Seminole Nation on the American Indian Advisory Board at the San Diego International Film Festival.
+From 2012, the actor represented the Seminole Nation on the American Indian Advisory Board at the San Diego International Film Festival.
 His sister Tonya is the CEO and artistic director of the Festival.
+In 2015 Mantooth was raising funds for a screenplay that focused on Indian gambling, called The Bone Game.

 Theatre

-Mantooth has frequently returned to his theatre roots in such productions as Arsenic and Old Lace at the Alhambra Dinner Theatre in 1983, and The Man With The Dirty Mind with Don Knotts and Rue McClanahan.
+Mantooth frequently returned to his theatre roots in such productions as Arsenic and Old Lace at the Alhambra Dinner Theatre in 1983, and The Man With The Dirty Mind with Don Knotts and Rue McClanahan.
 In 1984, Mantooth worked with David Carradine and Will Sampson, along with Native actors, in a production of Black Elk Speaks for the American Indian Theatre Company in Tulsa, Oklahoma.
 Mantooth continued to do theatre with roles in a variety of plays including Edith Villareal's Crazy from the Heart at the Yale Repertory Theatre in 1986, and Mark Kaufman's Evil Little Thoughts at the Denver Center Theatre in 1991, Mantooth, along with James Van Der Beek performed Lanford Wilson's Rain Dance off-Broadway at the Signature Theatre.
 Mantooth has also performed in three works written by William S. Yellow Robe, Jr.: The Pendleton Blanket, Wink-Dah and The Independence of Eddie Rose.

-Mantooth performed with Donne Coteau in Footprints in Blood for the American Indian Theatre Company (AITCO) at the Old Lady of Brady Theatre in Tulsa, Oklahoma.
+He performed with Donna Couteau in Footprints in Blood for the American Indian Theatre Company (AITCO) at the Old Lady of Brady Theatre in Tulsa, Oklahoma.
 Mantooth portrayed Dr. Charles Western in Gary Leon Hill's Back to the Blankets at the Denver Center Theatre in 1991.
 Mantooth performed in two additional plays: The Paper Crown and The Inuit.

-Mantooth is an Associate Artist of The Purple Rose Theatre Company in Chelsea, Michigan, founded by Jeff Daniels, since 2003.
-Mantooth completed a three-month run of Tracy Letts' Superior Donuts in 2012 at the theater.
+Mantooth was an Associate Artist of The Purple Rose Theatre Company in Chelsea, Michigan, since 2003.
+Mantooth completed a three-month run of Tracy Letts's Superior Donuts in 2012 at the theater.
 Mantooth performed in Carey Crim's Morning after Grace at the Purple Rose Theatre in the Fall 2016.